julyytran/apicurious/README.markdown

-This Ruby/Rails project uses the Faraday gem to access the Github API and present user information from it.
+This Ruby/Rails project uses Omniauth and the Faraday gem to access the Github API and present user information from it.